kcd83/Quickstart-Docker-tutorial/README.md

     docker container stop myweb

+You can find other images to run from a registry such as [Docker Hub](https://hub.docker.com/search?q=&type=image).

 ## Interactive "login" into a container

 To debug or otherwise interact with a VM you would probably ssh into it, and similarly with a container it is useful to understand how to run an interactive shell.
-Specially this section will show you how to use `-it` with `exec` or `run` for bash in either an existing or new container.
+Specifically this section will show you how to use `-it` with `exec` or `run` for bash in either an existing or new container.

 If it is not already running, start an nginx container.